What is Neurofeedback?

 How often do I train?

 Training effects are cumulative.
 The more sessions you have, the faster you will progress.
 People typically train as their finances and schedules allow, usually 2 or 3 days per week.
 We have convenient after school openings.
 Note that Brain Maps are ideally done in the morning when the brain is fresh.

 How long before I notice a difference?

-The standard protocol is 20-30 sessions twice weekly.
+The standard protocol is 20-30 sessions.
 To solidify gains, it is best to do another 10 sessions over the course of the next year.
 Some people come in once weekly as resources allow.
 For some people, the effects are cumulative; for others, no effects are noticed until a certain number of sessions are completed.
 Some patients with ADHD see little progress for the first 25 sessions, then make great gains.
 The reason for this is unclear.
 The effects are cumulative and it is strongly advised that all sessions be completed in a timely matter for best results.
 Many people start to notice the effects after a few sessions.
 Remember that it has taken years to build a dysfunctional neural network and it will take some time to improve it.